Engineering a lift into a UNESCO World Heritage-listed building

 The need to install a 13.5m high steel lift shaft presented some challenges such as height and weight: 6.3 tonnes of structural steel.
 The structure had to go through a door opening that measured just 1.1m wide by 2.4m high and was erected inside the building using a block and tackle.
 Then followed the installation of the 3.4 tonnes of frameless glass panels, using the shaft and block and tackle to lift, with the largest panel being 2.6m by 2.3m and weighing 720kg.
 Installation tolerances were very tight.
 Close collaboration with the Contractor and the Architect was crucial.

 Measures were put in place to protect the 200-year-old World Heritage building.
 No welding was allowed on-site and a trial assembly was carried out at the workshop, to ensure that everything would fit together correctly before the steelwork was brought to site.

-The Museum will reopen to the public on the tenth anniversary of Hyde Park Barracks’ World Heritage listing in February 2020, providing equal access to every visitor.
+The Museum has opened to the public on the tenth anniversary of Hyde Park Barracks’ World Heritage listing, providing equal access to every visitor.